wireapp/roman/README.md

 }
 ```

-- `new_text`: When text is posted in a conversation where this bot is present
+- `conversation.new_text`: When text is posted in a conversation where this bot is present
 ```
 {
     "type": "conversation.new_text",